Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 • Infertility in intact dogs

 But here’s the good news: with timely diagnosis and consistent care, the outlook is incredibly positive.
-Dogs with hypothyroidism don’t just manage.
-They truly thrive.
+Dogs with underactive thyroids can be helped.

 How Will Your Dog’s Life Change After a Hypothyroidism Diagnosis?